William Gartrell of Illogan

-A number of secondary sources identify William Gartrell who died in Illogan in 1703/4 as the son of Jeffrey Gartrell and his wife Wilmot, born in Phillack in 1642 (said Jeffery made a bequest of 20 shillings to his son William when he wrote his will in 1666).
-The same secondary sources indicate that William Gartrell married Charity (Stevens) about 1674, given they had a daughter Catherine born in that year in Phillack who went on to marry David Eddy in 1697 in Zennor.
-If this is the same William, then he must have married twice, given that his children who appear in the Illogan parish register from 1685 onward are identified in the will of his widow Anne (written 1727) as her children, noting that both William and Ann are named in the 1694 will of Thomas Carpenter of Illogan, Ann's father, at which time William's youngest three children—Cordelia, Elizabeth and Sidwell—had not yet been born, but Thomas Carpenter implies they had already had children when he wills that, after the death of his wife, what he had bequeathed to her will pass to William's children.
+A number of secondary sources identify William Gartrell who died in Illogan in 1703/4 as the son of Jeffrey Gartrell and his wife Wilmot, born in Phillack in 1642 (Jeffery Gartrell made a bequest of 20 shillings to his son William when he wrote his will in 1666).
+The same secondary sources indicate that William Gartrell married Charity (family name not known) about 1674, in which year they had a daughter Catherine born in Phillack who apparently went on to marry David Eddy in 1697 in Zennor.
+The children of William Gartrell / Garter who appear in the Illogan parish register from 1685 onward are shown in the secondary sources as children of William and Charity; however, the same children are identified in the 1727 will of Anne Gartrell of Illogan, widow, as belonging to her.
+William Gartrell and Ann his wife are named in the 1694 will of Thomas Carpenter of Illogan, Ann's father, at which time William's youngest three children—Cordelia, Elizabeth and Sidwell—had not yet been born, though Thomas Carpenter implies that William and Anne had already had children when he wills that, after the death of his wife Elizabeth, what he had bequeathed to her will pass to William's children.
 Furthermore, the youngest daughter, Sidwell, who is not named in Anne's will and must therefore have died before 1727, was most likely named after Anne's paternal grandmother of the same name.

-It seems likely the secondary sources are correct in connecting William to the Phillack Gartrells, given William's son John, while born and married in Illogan, was residing in Phillack when he wrote his Will in 1767.
-The beneficiaries of John's Will include his sisters Mary Gartrell (who also resided in Phillack) and Cordelia Vivian, both of whom are named in the Will of the said Anne Gartrell as her daughters.
-John also names his sister Elizabeth Richards (by then deceased) as the mother of four children to whom he made bequests, and Elizabeth Richards is likewise named in the Will of Anne Gartrell as one of her daughters.
+William's son John, while born and married in Illogan, was residing in Phillack when he wrote his will in 1767.
+The beneficiaries of John's will include his sisters Mary Gartrell (who also resided in Phillack) and Cordelia Vivian, both of whom are named in the will of the said Anne Gartrell as her daughters.
+John also names his sister Elizabeth Richards (by then deceased) as the mother of four children to whom he made bequests, and Elizabeth Richards is likewise named in the will of Anne Gartrell as one of her daughters.
+The claim made by the secondary sources that Charity was the mother of William's Illogan-born children is not supported by the evidence.
+A Charity Gartrell was buried in Zennor in 1740 (the parish where Catherine Gartrell, presumably the daughter of William and Charity, was married).
+If this was the same Charity, then she would have been quite advanced in years (at the very least 85 years old when she died).
+It seems that the only conclusion one can draw from this is that William Gartrell who married Anne Carpenter was not the same William who married Charity, though it is not unreasonable to assume they were related.
+As to which William Gartrell was the son of Jeffery Gartrell and Wilmot his wife has yet to be determined.

 --------------------------